(40 contiguous claims)

 Once seen as remote, British Columbia’s Golden Triangle has recently opened up dramatically, with two mines now in production, three new hydro-power facilities, a link to the provincial power grid and roads throughout the region.
 World-class deposits can finally be tapped because of infrastructure developments including:

 - Completion of a $700 million high-voltage Northwest Transmission Line to the Golden Triangle, which runs 335 km from Terrace to Bob Quinn Lake, and north to the Red Chris mine.
 The power line to the region was critical in terms of project economics, bringing in electricity that is near the lowest cost in the world.

-Access to the property is via helicopter from the Forest Kerr hydroelectric facility 28 km away.
-As of 2019 there has been a proposal by Seabridge Gold Corp. to put in a road to the Bronson Camp located 7 km away from the Rock and Roll property.
+Access to the property is via helicopter from the Forest Kerr hydroelectric facility road 24 kms away.
+As of 2020, there has been a proposal by Seabridge Gold Corp. to put in a road to the Bronson Camp located 7 km away from the Rock and Roll property.
 The Bronson Camp is used by Skeena Resources in their exploration of the historic Snip mine as well as by Seabridge Gold in exploration of their Iskut property that contains the historic Johnny Mountain mine.
 The close proximity of this mining camp will allow the company to get to the Rock & Roll Property faster and at a lower cost to help with future deposit economics as well as improve exploration expenditures.

 The Rock & Roll area has been explored intermittently since the late 1800’s by placer gold miners either en-route or leaving the Klondike gold fields near Dawson, Yukon.
 The property was originally staked in 1988 on behalf of the Prime Resources Group-one of Murray Pezim’s companies.